IsaacSchemm/DeviantArtFs/README.md

 # DeviantArtFs

-A .NET / F# library to interact with the [DeviantArt / Sta.sh API.](https://www.deviantart.com/developers/http/v1/20160316)
+A .NET / F# library to interact with the [DeviantArt / Sta.sh API.](https://www.deviantart.com/developers/http/v1/20200519)

-## Notes
+## Design

-Each request that can be made to DeviantArt is represented by a module somewhere in the DeviantArtFs.Api namespace.
-These modules have static methods that take one or more parameters:
+Each request that can be made to DeviantArt is represented by a function in one of the modules (static classes) in the `DeviantArtFs.Api` namespace.
+Each static method takes one or more parameters:

 * `token` (an object that implements the `IDeviantArtAccessToken` interface and provides the library with the API credentials)